Skip to navigation

 JUST FUCK OFF!
 (JFO)

 This demonstrates how the friendliness of the locals really got to me on the day after my walk up Gunung Rinjani, though it wasn't their fault at all.
-To the Indonesians a foreigner is someone to be friendly to, to talk to, to be interested in, but for the foreigner it can be more wearing than brakes without brake pads.
-There is no such thing as sitting quietly in Asia: one of the things I used to love doing in Australasia was sitting in a park or botanic garden, watching the world go by as I read another chapter of my book, wrote some more travelogue, planned the next stage of the trip, or whatever.
-This simple pleasure is just not possible in Asia.
+To the Indonesians a foreigner is someone to be friendly to, to talk to, to be interested in, but for the foreigner it can be more wearing than brakes without pads.
+There is no such thing as sitting quietly in Indonesia; one of the things I used to love doing in Australia and New Zealand was sitting in a park or botanic garden, watching the world go by as I read another chapter of my book, wrote some more travelogue, planned the next stage of the trip, or whatever.
+This simple pleasure is just not possible here.

 Local: 'Hello meester, what your name?'